dawson-org/dawson-cli/docs/README.md

 > Since we use the `aws-sdk-js`, any other method of setting credentials should work and can be used (e.g. EC2 Instance Role).

+> The CloudFormation Stack will contain IAM Roles, so dawson will request a stack creation using CAPABILITY_IAM; since you may need to add named IAM Resources, we have included CAPABILITY_NAMED_IAM by default.
+IAM is managed only via CloudFront and we're not creating any other resource outside of the Template.

 ## 0.2 obtaining AWS Credentials: long version for AWS beginners

 1. create an Amazon Web Services Account or login into an existing account